inetabliu/SEI-56-Project-4/README.md

   password: pass

 # Overview
 Responsive first Web Application for cataloguing house plant collection and giving ability to record *watering*, *fertilization*, *repotting* as well as *pest issues*.
 Simple CRUD application to track plant maintenance, information about specimens as well as ability to upload images of individual plants to be able to refer to the catalogue more easily.

 Timeframe - 9 days

+# Brief
+Create a full-stack app using Python, Django and a PostgreSQL database.

 https://user-images.githubusercontent.com/81913593/128855399-1741801b-e31c-4cab-b542-e4725cecf457.mp4